crowdsecurity/crowdsec/docs/references/output.md

-# Switching backend database
+# Backend database configuration

-The `/etc/crowdsec/plugins/backend/database.yaml` file allows you to configure to which backend database you'd like to write :
+The `/etc/crowdsec/plugins/backend/database.yaml` file allows you to configure to which backend database you'd like to write. {{crowdsec.Name}} support SQLite and MySQL via [gorm](https://gorm.io/docs/).

 ```yaml
 name: database